 In this post, we’ll show you how easily get Android P features on any Android device running Oreo, Nougat, Marshmallow and Lollipop OS.

 Software updates are refreshing and one of the most desirable thing that any smartphone user would want.
 They bring improvements to the previous version and also provide new features at the same time.
 The latter is what excites most users mostly.
 But, getting your device to run the latest available Android version is highly dependant on the manufacturer.
 The process can take a few days to months.
 During this phase, users often wander and choose several unofficial ways to get the exclusive features early.
-Google recently announced its next major Android version as Android P developer preview, mainly aimed at testing the new firmware and providing feedback.
+Google recently announced its next major Android version as Android P Beta, mainly aimed at testing the new firmware and providing feedback.
 This would help Google to release the final update as planned and highly stable for daily usage.
 However, only users with the Google Pixel phones have access to it.
 Well, we have some good news!
 Irrespective of the device you use, you can still get Android P features on Oreo, Nougat, Marshmallow, and Lollipop.

 - 1 Get Android P Features on Any Android Device